puzzle/ops-techlab-rancher/labs/22_lifecyclerancher.md

 ## Upgrade Cluster

-Go to your cluster dashboard inside the Rancher web gui and edit the cluster.
+Go to your cluster dashboard inside the Rancher web UI and edit the cluster.

 ![Edit Cluster](../resources/images/editcluster.png)